 Jan is on a lifetime quest to find the best tofu dishes in the world.

-Joseph Matthews has been an attorney since 1971, and from 1975 to 1977 he taught at the law school of the University of California, Berkeley.
-He has for many years been involved in matters relating to seniors, and is the author of Social Security, Medicare & Government Pensions and Long term care: How to Plan & Play for It, as well as How to Win Your Personal injury Claim.
+Joseph Matthews has been an attorney since 1971, and in the early years of his career, he taught at the law school of the University of California, Berkeley (Boalt Hall).
+He has for many years been involved in matters relating to seniors, and is the author of Social Security, Medicare & Government Pensions and Long-Term Care: How to Plan & Play for It, as well as How to Win Your Personal injury Claim.